benholland1024/pulse-manager-tutorial/README.md

  - Optionally, they have holes for the endoscopic camera.
  - Optionally, they have snap-fit joints to adhere the two halves.
 I couldn't get these to work, and used zip ties instead.

 Export these files, add supports in the slicer, and save it.
-Print these with
+Print these with <a href="https://store.anycubic.com/products/high-speed-resin?srsltid=AfmBOooOMM5i6VAxBmYBslaz3VqEcGTLrc5fxPaAbTTxGhNPXFPJ3_7-">Anycubic high speed resin</a>